James Thew - Fotolia

-providers use integration and fintech innovation strategies to compete with the large ERP firms.
+software providers use integration and innovation strategies to compete with the large ERP firms.

-FinancialForce is doing more with Salesforce's AI capability, Vena Solutions is expanding its third-party integrations and Model N is working to accelerate fintech innovation.
+FinancialForce is doing more with Salesforce's AI capability, Vena Solutions is expanding its third-party integrations and Model N is working to accelerate innovation in its financial management software.

 Here's a rundown of the latest announcements.

 Model N, a cloud revenue management firm, is creating a customer innovation lab.
 It's called RainmakerDX, with DX standing for digital transformation.

 The firm is inviting its customers to submit ideas for improving operations.
 Digital innovation labs aren't unusual creations.
 Vendors, as well as end-user firms, have been moving rapidly to create these labs.
 With this announcement, Model N is joining this trend.

 This innovation work may help customers develop new business methods, services and offerings, said Neeraj Gokhale, chief product officer at Model N. "It's a way of driving breakthrough innovation," he said.